 Establish contact with the police department to get more information about city jail inmate information.

 Information on inmates held in other counties will not be found through the above methods.
-However, our resource on Illinois public records searches outlines the best ways to look up inmates, arrest records, and many other types of public records throughout the state.
+However, the instructions for running Illinois public record searches outlines the best ways to look up inmates, arrest records, and many other types of public records throughout the state.

-How To Look Up Marriage Records & Divorce Records in Cook County
+How To Find Marriage & Divorce Records in Cook County Illinois

 Vital records in Illinois consist of marriage, divorce, birth and death certificates and records—these records are accessible only to a certain extent as only particular individuals have access to them.

-These vital records are primarily sourced from the Illinois Department of Public Health (IDPH), Division of Vital Records.
+These vital records are primarily sourced from the Illinois Department of Public Health (IDPH), Division of Vital Records.3

-Birth, death, and marriage certificates aren’t accessible to the public except to close family members such as parents, spouses and children.2
+Birth, death, and marriage certificates aren’t accessible to the public except to close family members such as parents, spouses and children.

 Looking Up Marriage & Divorce Records in Cook County